geometric-intelligence/TopoBenchmark/README.md

 ### Explore the Tutorials

-To add a new dataset and benchmark task, you can follow our tutorials.
+To add a new dataset and benchmark task, you can explore our [tutorials](https://github.com/pyt-team/TopoBenchmarkX/tree/main/tutorials).

 ## :gear: Neural Networks

-Many of the neural networks implemented are taken from [`TopoModelX`](https://github.com/pyt-team/TopoModelX).
-Here is the list of all the models implemented, organized by the topological domain over which they operate: graph, simplicial complex, cellular complex or hypergraph.
+We list the neural networks trained and evaluated by `TopoBenchmarkX`, organized by the topological domain over which they operate: graph, simplicial complex, cellular complex or hypergraph.
+Many of these neural networks were originally implemented in [`TopoModelX`](https://github.com/pyt-team/TopoModelX).

 ### Graphs
 | Model | Reference |